vengaer/expected/README.md

     ```

 ### Dependencies
-Uses [Catch2](https://github.com/catchorg/Catch2) for the testing.
+[Catch2](https://github.com/catchorg/Catch2) is used for testing.
 The single-header version is included in the tests directory.

 ### Acknowledgements
-Simon Brand has written what, from what I have seen, is a [more sophisticated implementation](https://github.com/TartanLlama/expected) with support ranging back to C++11
+Simon Brand has written a [very well received implementation](https://github.com/TartanLlama/expected) with support ranging back to C++11.